-- 1. Tests will cover: - a) The entire course content. - b) The Priority Academic Student Skills. - c) The subject matter taught at Guthrie High School. - 2.
-No one will be allowed to test out of any class for which they have already taken a more advanced class in the same subject area. - 3.
-A passing grade will result in the course being put on the transcript for credit but with no letter grade.
-Credit for graduation will be given as a class passed. - 4.
+- c) The subject matter taught at Guthrie High School. - 5.
+No one will be allowed to test out of any class for which they have already taken a more advanced class in the same subject area. - A passing grade will result in the course being put on the transcript for credit but with no letter grade.
+Credit for graduation will be given as a class passed. - 7.
 Failure to demonstrate proficiency will not be noted on the transcript.